 Cervical Herniated disc:

-A herniated disc occurs when the outer layer of a disc tears or splits, causing the gel-like cushion to poke out.
+A herniated disc occurs when the outer layer of disc tears or splits, causing the gel-like cushion to poke out.
 Sometimes, a herniated disc can cause pain and inflammation to a nearby nerve root, causing pain radiating pain down into your arm, shoulder or leg.
 Although less common, a disc herniation in your thoracic spine could also be cause for shoulder blade pain.

 While this is also not very common, it is possible for a rib to dislocate and become misaligned from overhead or repetitive movement.
 A dislocated rib can lead to sharp shoulder pain.
 This comes as a result of a rib that isn’t aligned properly which can limit arm movements and breathing.